-Students who cease to attend classes will be administratively withdrawn from class(es) when the student and the Registrar's Office have been notified of the non-attendance by the professor(s).
+Students who cease to attend all classes in a term will be administratively withdrawn from class(es) when the student and the Registrar's Office have been notified of the non-attendance by the professor(s).
 The withdrawal will be effective as of the day after the last date of attendance.
 Grades assigned, refunds of charges, and financial aid will be completed according to University policy.